spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/03-azure.md

 <InfoBox>

-If the Palette [cloud account](/clusters/new-clusters/azure#creatinganazurecloudaccount) is created with **Disable Properties** and
+If the Palette [cloud account](/clusters/new-clusters/azure#creatinganazurecloudaccount) is created with **Disable Properties** and with
-**Static Placement** checked the network informations from user's Azure account will not be imported to palette account.
-Hence all the network informations given in the above table needs to be filled manually by the user (no drop down menu will be available).
+**Static Placement** the network informations from user's Azure account will not be imported to palette account.
+Hence user can manually input the information for **Control plane Subnet** and **Worker Network** (no drop down menu will be available).

 </InfoBox>